DAIOS-AI/mindscript/README.md

 cd mindscript
 ```

+MindScript requires access to an LLM, which is either local or remote.

-### Local with llama.cpp:
+### Running localy with llama.cpp:

-1. Follow the instructions to install [llama.cpp](https://github.com/ggerganov/llama.cpp/)
+Follow the instructions to install [llama.cpp](https://github.com/ggerganov/llama.cpp/)
 and download your favorite model weights.
 For instance:

 ```
 git clone https://github.com/ggerganov/llama.cpp
 cd llama.cpp